 How can we set up the bathroom to help our child or teenager to be more independent with bathing?

 Assign a specific place for your child to store their showering or bathing supplies.
-If several of the bottles look a like or are the same shape or size you can add visual differences by writing numbers on them or adding a rubber band or hair tie around the container to differentiate the bottles.
+If several of the bottles look alike or are the same shape or size you can add visual differences by writing numbers on them or adding a rubber band or hair tie around the container to differentiate the bottles.

-Store the bath towels in an easy to reach location and during the shower make sure to keep it in a dry location where it is still within reach to the child or teenager.
+Store the bath towels in an easy-to-reach location and during the shower make sure to keep it in a dry location where it is still within reach to the child or teenager.

 Modesty and Privacy

-We hope these tips can provide you with ideas to best help you teach your teenager/child with autism how to be more independent with bathing and showering.
+We hope these tips can provide you with ideas to best help you teach your autistic teenager how to be more independent with bathing and showering.
 We know that these skills can take time and patience to learn and a lot of practice and repetition.
 When practicing these skills be practice safety first and always making sure your child is safe when around hot water.
 Please consult your doctor for medical advice or an occupational therapist in your local area for further questions or concerns.
 We are not responsible for injuries while practicing these skills.